 Tattoo Ideas: New School vs. Old School

-After the second world war, tattoos started to become associated with gangsters and juvenile delinquents.
+After the Second World War, tattoos started to become associated with gangsters and juvenile delinquents.
 When shoddy sterilization practices sparked an outbreak of hepatitis in 1961, the scene was forced even further underground.
-But after new legislation was passed and updated health codes were implemented, interest was renewed by a younger generation which forged the NEW SCHOOL style we see today.
-New technology combined with fresh ideas has resulted in tattoos that are bold, and bright and utilize heavy outlines.
+But after new legislation was passed and updated health codes were implemented, interest was renewed by a younger generation which forged the new-school style we see today.
+New technology and fresh ideas have resulted in tattoos that are bold, bright, and utilize heavy outlines.